susanev/uw-stars-cse/142/weeks/week8/exercises.md

 # Exercises
 ## Week 8

-_This week you will be completing the whiteboard problems in groups.
+_This week you will be completing the whiteboard problems in pairs.
 Work together to solve the problems.
 You may complete the problems in any order._

 __Partners__: Edward+Jonny, Kevin+Cheyenne, Vanessa+Courtney, Marie+Connor, Jorge+Lisa, Jayden+Donavan